Quantitative version of the Kipnis-Varadhan theorem and Monte Carlo approximation of homogenized coefficients

-Esimate (\ref{controlrest}) then follows from Corollary~\ref{corpoly}.
-This concludes the proof of the theorem. \end{proof} We finally turn to the proof of Proposition~\ref{p:specexp}, which is a discrete-time counterpart of \cite[Theorem~5]{Gloria-Mourrat-10}.
-In \cite[Theorem~5]{Gloria-Mourrat-10} however, we had proved in addition that the spectral exponents are at least $(d/2-2,0)$, which is sharper than the exponents of Proposition~\ref{p:specexp} for $d>10$.
-In particular for $d>10$ the bounds of \cite[Theorem~5]{Gloria-Mourrat-10} follow from results of \cite{Mourrat-10}, whose adaptation to the discrete time setting is not straightforward.
-As shown above, the present statement is sufficient to prove the optimal scaling of the systematic error, and we do not investigate further this issue.
-The proof of Proposition~\ref{p:specexp} is rather involved and one may wonder whether this is worth the effort in terms of the application we have in mind --- namely Theorem~\ref{syserr}.
-In order to obtain the optimal convergence rate in Theorem~\ref{syserr} we need the spectral exponents to be larger than $(2,0)$.
-Proving that the exponents are at least $(2,0)$ is rather direct using results of \cite{Gloria-Otto-09} (see the first three steps of the proof of Proposition~\ref{p:specexp}).
-Yet proving that they are larger than $(2,0)$ for $d>2$ is as involved as proving Proposition~\ref{p:specexp} itself.
+Estimate (\ref{controlrest}) then follows from Corollary \ref {corpoly}.
+The proof of the theorem is complete. \end{pf*} Proposition~\ref{pspecexp} is a discrete-time counterpart of \cite {Gloria-Mourrat-10}, Theorem 5.
+In~\cite{Gloria-Mourrat-10}, Theorem 5, however, we had proved, in addition, that the spectral exponents are at least $(d/2-2,0)$, which is sharper than the exponents of Proposition~\ref{pspecexp} for $d>10$.
+In particular, for $d>10$ the bounds of~\cite{Gloria-Mourrat-10}, Theorem 5, follow from results of~\cite{Mourrat-10}, whose adaptation to the discrete time setting is not straightforward.
+As shown above, the present statement is sufficient to prove the optimal scaling of the systematic error, and we do not investigate further this issue (see, however, Remark \ref {remopt-spex}).
+The proof of Proposition~\ref{pspecexp} is rather involved and one may wonder whether this is worth the effort in terms of the application we have in mind, namely, Theorem~\ref{syserr}.
+In order to obtain the optimal convergence rate in Theorem~\ref {syserr} we need the spectral exponents to be larger than $(2,0)$.
+Proving that the exponents are at least $(2,0)$ is rather direct using results of~\cite{Gloria-Otto-09} (see the first three steps of the proof of Proposition~\ref{pspecexp}).
+Yet proving that they are larger than $(2,0)$ for $d>2$ is as involved as proving Proposition~\ref{pspecexp} itself.